queueit/QueueToken.V1.Ruby/README.md

   "cd": { "size": "medium" }
 }
 ```
-- `r`: The relative quality of the key.
+- `relative_quality`: The relative quality of the key.
 Must be a decimal value.
 Used for determining the quality of the token.
 Optional
-- `k`: A unique key that holds value to the integrating system (e.g. email or user id).
+- `key`: A unique key that holds value to the integrating system (e.g. email or user id).
 Used to restrict users from issuing multiple queue ids.
 Optional.
-- `cd`: Any custom data of the user.
+- `custom_data`: Any custom data of the user.
 This is a set of key-value pairs.
 Optional

 ## Usage
 ```Ruby